 Don’t mind the post title, I’ve just gone a little bit mad with power.
 It seems Silent Motorist Media has named yours truly as one of their “10 Weird Writers to Save Us All in 2018.”

 While my kneejerk response is to quote a certain Stabbing Westward song (“I cannot save you / I can’t even save myself”), I can’t deny that it’s insanely flattering to see my name listed alongside writers I myself look up to, such as Jon Padgett and Betty Rocksteady and S.L.
 Edwards and… well, I don’t want to spoil the whole list for you.
 Give it a read yourself; hopefully you’ll discover some authors you haven’t heard of yet.

 That is, after all, what the list is really all about.
-That whole “savior” thing is just a fun way of bringing together a motley mismatch of under-the-radar and up-and-coming writers under the same umbrella.
+That whole “savior” thing is just a fun way of bringing together a motley mismatch of under-the-radar and up-and-coming writers beneath the same umbrella.
 As the folks behind Silent Motorist Media themselves said to their readers when asking for authors suggestions a few weeks ago, this list is meant to shine a light on “weird, bizarro, horror, and otherwise experimental writers who haven’t quite received the exposure you think they deserve.”

 And that, more than anything, is why my inclusion on this list means so much to me.
-It’s not just a list put together by some random blogger rattling off his or her own personal favorites; every writer on this list is there because actual readers liked their work enough to email Silent Motorist Media and nominate them.
+It’s not just a list put together by some random blogger rattling off his or her own personal favorites; every writer on this list is there because actual readers liked their work enough to email Silent Motorist Media.
 As a relatively new author with few published credits to my name, Imposter Syndrome weighs heavily on me.
 I often find myself wondering if anyone even reads my stories, let alone likes them.

 So thanks to anyone and everyone who nominated me for this list, thanks to Silent Motorist Media for putting it together, and thanks to the other writers on it for being such damn good company.